GrafiteInc/Docs/docs/utilities/forms.md

 All of these snippets can have nearly any attribute set. `Div`, `Heading`, `Button`, `Span` can also have `content` set in them, and in most cases require the `content` value be set for them.

+## Card Wrapper

+Sometimes you may want to place a form inside a card component.
+If you do, you may wish to set the `$isCardForm` property to true.
+This will place the form buttons in the card footer and wrap the form in a `.card-body` div.
+This lets you control the use of card-headers while giving your form a clean component like style.

+## Disable on Submit

+When a user clicks the submit button we can end up having issues if they click it repeatedly.
+Setting the `$disableOnSubmit` property to true, will in turn disable the submit button onclick and insert a fontawesome spinning icon.

 ## Form

 The Form class lets us generate simple forms with minimal code.